-An Oviedo, Florida native, Asher once spent his Friday nights covering high school football games and went to the local Steak ‘n Shake or Froggers afterward.
-He was known around town for driving what looked like a New York City taxi cab.
-Asher didn’t go far after graduating high school and went to the University of Central Florida.
-He even met and married his wife there.
+A Florida native, Asher once spent his Friday nights covering high school football games for outlets across Central Florida.
+An Oviedo High grad, in high school Asher was known around town for driving what looked like an old New York City taxicab.
+After graduation, Asher didn’t travel too far.
+He went on to attend the University of Central Florida, where he met his future wife in a LEAD Scholars class.

 Asher continues to cover meaningful and inspiring stories in Orlando, but he’s been most touched by a young athlete’s story in Tallahassee.
-BJ Johnson was homeless because his grandmother had died and he was afraid to tell people what he was going through.
-Asher heard about BJ’s story the day he signed a college baseball scholarship and followed him around for a day to tell his story.
-Now, Asher and BJ still keep in touch to see how they’re doing.
+BJ Johnson was homeless after his grandmother died and he was afraid to ask for help.
+Asher tagged along as BJ signed a college baseball scholarship and had the chance to tell his story.
+The two still keep in touch.

 When Asher’s not at work, he likes to spend time with his family or outdoors playing golf and pickleball.
 In 2022 Asher was selected as the Florida Association of Broadcast Journalists Reporter of the Year.
 He now has two redheaded children with his wife Beth, who is not a redhead.